marnoux/stunning-dollop/README.md

-### He is the best sailor who can steer within fewest points of the wind, and exact a motive power out of the greatest obstacles.
+### If you can miss getting up in the morning and running into a wall, I miss playing football.
+I'll never be a frustrated athlete.